myekul/combined-leaderboard/README.md

 ## Motivation
 ### A more granular leaderboard
 - On traditional leaderboards, the player in 1st place can have a speedrun leagues ahead of everyone in 2nd, 3rd, and so on.
 There's no easy way to make this comparison without doing the math in your head.
-    - This leaderboard caluculates letter grades for every run in every category, allowing you to easily identify the best players.
+    - This leaderboard caluculates letter grades for every run in every category, allowing you to easily identify the best scores.
-### Motivation
+### Player Motivation
-- Players have reported increased motivation to try out new categories to improve their leaderboard placement.
+- Players have reported increased motivation to improve their times and try out new categories to raise their leaderboard placement.
 ### Organization
-- Cuphead has a LOT of categories.
+- Cuphead has a LOT of IL categories.
 In my opinion, the default frontend organization system on speedrun.com is not conducive to the overwhelming number of categories.
 This site seeks to make the database more navigable.

 ## Controls
 - Use left and right arrow keys to switch between categories.